webpack-contrib/webpack-bundle-analyzer/README.md

   -O, --no-open               Don't open report in default browser automatically.
   -e, --exclude <regexp>      Assets that should be excluded from the report.
                               Can be specified multiple times.
+  -d, --deterministic         Controls whether the output includes non-deterministic
+                              factors, such as the time the report was generated.
   -l, --log-level <level>     Log level.
                               Possible values: debug, info, warn, error, silent (default: info) -h, --help                  output usage information